-"I was browsing in an dusty out-of-the-way bookstore, the kind of place which low-balls its trade-in values and has too many books by Carlos Castaneda," said Dr. Lewitzky, "when I came across 23 Skidoo in a broken down thesaurus, old and alone, huddled between twenty thousand leagues under the sea and twerp.
-I was heart-broken, especially when I saw the way twerp was pushing it around."
+"I was browsing in a dusty out-of-the-way bookstore, the kind that has way too many books by Carlos Castaneda," said Dr. Funt, "when I came across the term 23 Skiddoo in a broken-down thesaurus.
+It was old and alone, huddled between twenty thousand leagues under the sea and twerp.

-"Yesterdays expressions are like fallen child stars,” Dr. Lewitzky explained to me.
-"Think of nifty and jinkies as Macaulay Culkin and David Cassidy, except without the cute haircuts and chronic drug and sex addictions."
+"Yesterday's expressions are like fallen child stars,” Dr. Funt explained to me.
+"Think of nifty and groovy as Macaulay Culkin and David Cassidy, except without the cute haircuts and chronic drug and sex addictions."

-"Sure I miss my days in the mouths of every half-baked pseudo-revolutionary in the country," said Right On!, "but the lasagna here is terrific."
-Far Out added that he does laps in the Olympic sized pool every day, ironically enough "to keep my waistline from getting too far out!"
+"Sure I miss the days when I was in the mouths of every half-baked pseudo-revolutionary in the country," said Right On! "but the lasagna here is terrific."
+Far Out added that he does laps in the Olympic-sized pool every day, ironically enough "to keep my waistline from getting too far out!"

-The day ended with an old fashioned hootenanny in the Fucking A Auditorium.
-There they all were --- fabled yet faded mainstays like tubular, Slap Me Some Skin, Say What?, keen, and even good old nifty --- all congregating and conjugating, mixing and modifying, and dancing and defining to beat the band, who was also there.
-As I left, Up Your Nose With A Rubber Hose! was leading everyone in the hokey pokey, looking for all the world like John Travolta.
+The day ended with an old fashioned hootenanny in the "Boss Ballroom."
+There they all were — fabled yet faded mainstays like Tubular, Hot to Trot, Funky, and Say What? — congregating and conjugating, mixing and modifying, and dancing and defining.
+As I left, Up Your Nose with a Rubber Hose! was leading everyone in the hokey pokey, looking for all the world like a young John Travolta.

-It did my heart good to see this wonderful new facility and the fine work being done by Dr. Lewitzky.
-And of course, it was great to see all those old expressions once again, expressions which by and large I remember using back in the day.
+It did my heart good to see this wonderful new facility and the fine work being done by Dr. Funt.
+And of course it was great to see all those senior expressions alert, happy, and copacetic to the max!